realGavin/due-diligence-agent/README.md

 ## Measuring the gate

-`eval/planted_errors.py` takes every claim that passed in the five real runs, corrupts it, and re-checks it.
+`eval/planted_errors.py` takes every claim that passed in the five runs, corrupts it, and re-checks it.
 It makes no model calls, uses a fixed seed, and runs in CI.

 | Corruption | Caught |
 |---|---|